HighDelay/dotfiles/README.md

 fi
 ```

-**Make sure that you have installed all of the required dependencies**
+**Make sure that you have installed all the required dependencies**

 ## Dependencies